 Saturday 2pm and 7pm

-The show runs for 2 hour 20 mins with an interval.
+2 hours and 20 minutes with an interval.

 “This Year’s Ashes is a broadly appealing, wryly funny and touching comedy, and this clear-sighted production directed by Shannon Murphy shows it off to its best advantage.
 It is ideally cast and near flawlessly performed.”
 SMH

 “This is a rom-com of a positively delicious kind.
 It makes you laugh, and often, and loudly, and also cry, gently, but deeply….Book quickly.
 Do go.
 Another gentle treasure from the Griffin Theatre Company.
 No to be missed.”
 Kevin Jackson’s Theatre Diary